bq-wrongway/iced_receipts/README.md

 - Screens sharing single simple straightforward state, as said by someone struck with some alliteration spell
-- A clean and flexible `Action` API for handling screen events and operations
+- A clean and flexible `Action` API for handling screen events and instructions
 - Form handling with keyboard navigation (Tab and Escape)

 ## Project Structure